 Tourist guide to the castles and fortresses between Val d'Orcia and Amiata

-A journey back in time ..... between monuments of the past and landscapes.
-Archaeological ruins, Romanesque parishes, Aldobrandeschi castles, small villages but still charming floral decorations and curious shops, healthy spas, luxuriant crops.
-A beautiful route in this territory and its ancient villages rich in history and traditions.
+A journey back in time ..... between monuments of the past and landscape views.
+Archaeological ruins, Romanesque parish churches, Aldobrandeschi castles, stone villages yet delightful with floral decorations and curious shops, health spas, luxuriant cultivations.
+A beautiful route in this area and its ancient villages rich in history and traditions.

-The earliest records of the existence of a settlement in Arcidosso date back to the year 860 and report it as a possession of the Abbey of the SS.
+The first certain news of the existence of a settlement in Arcidosso dates back to the year 860 and reports it as a possession of the Abbey of SS.
 Savior.
-The construction of the first nucleus of the castle, around which the village will develop, can be dated around the year one thousand.
-From the 12th to the 14th century it was a fief of the Aldobrandeschi counts and became an important military stronghold, an extreme bulwark against the penetration of Siena into the Amiata territory.
+The construction of the first nucleus of the castle, around which the town will develop, can be dated around the year one thousand.
+From the 12th to the 14th century it was a fief of the Aldobrandeschi counts and became an important military stronghold, an extreme bulwark against the penetration of Siena into the Amiatino territory.

-The current appearance of the fortress is the result of several extensions suffered by the original 11th century Lombard construction; it consists of an imposing two-body factory building (one of which is lower), with a quadrangular section that rests, for most of the perimeter, on imposing shoe bases; the external walls are covered in filaretto.
+The current appearance of the fortress is the result of several extensions undergone by the original 11th century Lombard construction; it consists of an imposing building with two buildings (one of which is lower), with a quadrangular section that rests, for most of the perimeter, on imposing shoe bases; the external walls are lined with filaretto.

-The north side of the complex is characterized by the presence of a tower (Mastio) that rises above the roof of the tallest building (Palazzo).
-The top of the tower is crowned by a series of blind arches resting on shelves, which form the base of the battlement above.
+The north side of the complex is characterized by the presence of a tower (Mastio) which rises above the roof of the highest building (Palazzo).
+The top of the tower is crowned by a series of blind arches resting on shelves, which form the basis of the battlements above.
 The fortress, recently restored, is now used as a space for cultural activities.
-From the top of the tower (paid access) you can enjoy a splendid view of the summit of Monte Amiata.
+From the top of the tower (paid ascent) you can enjoy a splendid panorama of the summit of Monte Amiata.

 Three gates remain of the medieval walls, two of which are original: Porta di Castello and Porta Talassese (towards the sea).
-From here, descending towards Codaccio, you reach the Porta dell'Orologio, built in 1851 to replace the Porta di Mezzo.
+From here, going down towards Codaccio, you reach the Porta dell'Orologio, built in 1851 to replace the Porta di Mezzo.

-Arcidosso rises 679 m above sea level on the slopes of the western side of Mount Amiata.
+Arcidosso rises at 679 m asl on the slopes of the western slope of Monte Amiata.

 2 - VIGNONI ALTO:

-The origin of Vignoni castle dates back to the XI century, as a possession of the Abbey of S.Antimo
+The origin of the Vignoni castle dates back to the 11th century, as a possession of the Abbey of S.Antimo

-In the current fortified village you can still notice a tower, now cut off, equipped with a strong and wide escarpment and surmounted by a redundant and some small windows.
-This was the keep, the heart of the fortress.
-Even one of the ancient access doors to the walled enclosure is still perfectly intact, next to the church of San Biagio.
-Outside the door the view on the valdorcia is breathtaking, on the left stands the bell tower of the church and on the right the best preserved section of the walls, with the corner tower, made with the same characteristics of the keep.
+In the current fortified village you can still see a tower, now severed, with a strong and wide scarp and surmounted by a redondone and some small windows.
+This was the keep, the heart of the fort.
+Even one of the ancient access gates to the walled enclosure is still perfectly intact, next to the church of San Biagio.
+Outside the door the view of the Valdorcia is breathtaking, on the left stands the bell tower of the church and on the right the best preserved part of the walls, with the corner tower, built with the same characteristics as the keep.

-San Biagio, of Romanesque origin, although strongly altered inside, has a single nave with still remains of frescoes of the fourteenth and fifteenth centuries.
-From this church come the baptismal font (of 1585) currently in the Collegiate of San Quirico d'Orcia and the bronze crucifix of Giambologna today at the Museum of Montalcino.
+San Biagio, of Romanesque origin although heavily remodeled inside, has a single nave with still remains of frescoes from the 14th and 15th centuries.
+From this church come the baptismal font (from 1585) currently in the Collegiate Church of San Quirico d'Orcia and the bronze crucifix by Giambologna now in the Museum of Montalcino.

-The Borgo di Vignoni rises above the built-up area of Bagno Vignoni and can be reached by following a dirt road from San Quirico d'Orcia following the signs for Ripa d'Orcia / Vignoni.
+The Borgo di Vignoni rises above the village of Bagno Vignoni, can be reached, along a dirt road, from San Quirico d'Orcia following the signs for Ripa d'Orcia / Vignoni.

 3 - Rocca Aldobrandesca of Castiglione d'Orcia

-The construction of the Rocca is due to the feudal family of the Aldobrandeschi di Santa Fiora, one of the most powerful in southern Tuscany, around the X century.
-The fortress controlled the ancient road that leads from Mount Amiata into the Val d'Orcia through which the main communication routes passed to and from the Maremma.
-The proximity, practically a few hundred meters as the crow flies, of the equally powerful Rocca di Tentennano on the rocky spur of Rocca d'Orcia, strongly limited the control that the Rocca Aldobrandesca could exercise on the Val d'Orcia and on the Via Francigena / Cassia crossing it, as the 'twin' stood in a strategically better position for the purpose
+The construction of the Rocca was due to the feudal family of the Aldobrandeschi of Santa Fiora, one of the most powerful in southern Tuscany, around the 10th century.
+The fort controlled the ancient road that from Mount Amiata leads into the Val d'Orcia through which the main communication routes to and from the Maremma passed.
+The proximity, practically a few hundred meters as the crow flies, of the equally powerful Rocca di Tentennano on the rocky spur of Rocca d'Orcia, severely limited the control that the Rocca Aldobrandesca could exercise on the Val d'Orcia and on the Via Francigena / Cassia who crossed it, as the 'twin' stood in a strategically better position for the purpose

-The remains of the fortification are scarce, both because of the state of abandonment in which it was left since the end of the 'War of Siena' of the 16th century, and above all because of the serious damage suffered during the bombing of the last war.
-What remains of the keep shows us the excellent materials used in the construction and makes us imagine that overall the appearance had to get very close to that of a classical medieval fortress-palace, with a fence able to contain the population in case of failure of the city walls.
-The country has undergone a major restructuring, including the repaving of the streets of the historic core.
+The remains of the fortification are scarce, both for the state of neglect in which it was left since the end of the 'Siena War' of the 16th century, and above all for the serious damage suffered during the bombing of the last war.
+What remains of the keep shows us the excellent materials used in the construction and makes us imagine that as a whole the appearance had to be very close to that of a classic-medieval fortress palace, with an enclosure capable of containing the population in case of collapse of the city walls.
+The town has undergone a major renovation, including the repaving of the streets of the historic core.

 4- ROCCA DI TENTENNANO:

-The earliest records of the existence of a settlement called Tintinnano date back to 853.
-The fortification developed mainly during the years 1250-58, when it came into possession of the Municipality of Siena.
+The first reports that attest to the existence of a settlement called Tintinnano date back to the year 853.
+The fortification developed mainly during the years 1250-58, when it came into the possession of the Municipality of Siena.

-La Rocca is also famous for having hosted in 1377 Santa Caterina da Siena, who according to legend learned here to read and write thanks to a miracle.
+The Rocca is also famous for having hosted Santa Caterina da Siena in 1377, which according to legend learned to read and write here thanks to a miracle.

-The system of the Rocca defenses is an integral part with those of the underlying village.
-A first wall circuit (partly still visible today) enclosed Rocca D'Orcia and connected it to the Rocca.
-A second circuit enclosed the summit of the rocky spur, which was accessed through a door of which only some remains are visible.
-This was the outer courtyard of the fortification, in which stood several buildings, now disappeared.
+The defense system of the Rocca is an integral part with those of the underlying village.
+A first circuit circuit (in part still visible today) enclosed Rocca D'Orcia and connected it to the Rocca.
+A second circuit enclosed the top of the rocky spur, which was accessed through a door of which only a few remains are visible.
+This was the external courtyard of the fortification, where several buildings stood, now disappeared.

-At the northern end of the courtyard a series of stairs leads to the heart of the stronghold: the Cassero.
-This consists of a pentagonal area enclosed by massive bastion walls that still preserve part of the battlements.
-The door to the Cassero has been destroyed but it is still possible to reach the patrol walkway.
-From here, thanks to an iron staircase placed during recent renovations, through a round arch door you access the Tower.
+At the north end of the courtyard a series of stairs leads to the heart of the stronghold: the Cassero.
+This consists of a pentagonal area enclosed by mighty ramparts which still retain part of the battlements.
+The access door to the Cassero was destroyed but it is still possible to reach the patrol walkway.
+From here, thanks to an iron staircase placed during recent renovations, a round arch door leads to the Torrione.
 The original access was via a wooden escalator, which was withdrawn in case of danger.
-Also the Tower has a pentagonal plan and two internal floors.
-Its function, in addition to that of sighting, was of accommodation for the command and last defensive bulwark.
-The walls have a thickness of about three meters, detectable from the slots obtained in the masonry, and the interior rooms have beautiful vaulted ceilings.
-The upper floor is particularly interesting, divided into two rooms, where you can see the mouth of a cistern that guaranteed water supply and a furnace built into the wall.
-From the second room there is access to the roof terrace.
-The view of the valley is great here.
+The Torrione also has a pentagonal plan and two internal floors.
+Its function, in addition to that of sighting, was to lodge for the command and last defensive bulwark.
+The walls have a thickness of about three meters, detectable by the slits made in the masonry, and the internal rooms have splendid barrel vaults.
+The upper floor is particularly interesting, divided into two rooms, where you can see the mouth of a cistern that guaranteed the water supply and an oven built into the wall.
+The second room leads to the roof terrace.
+The view over the valley is magnificent from here.

-Since the XI century the area of southern Tuscany around the castle of Piancastagnaio was the subject of the expansionist policy of the powerful family of the Aldobrandeschi and the whole territory is rich in historical evidence related to their potentato.
+Since the 11th century, the area of southern Tuscany around the Piancastagnaio castle was the subject of the expansionist policy of the powerful Aldobrandeschi family and the whole territory is rich in historical evidence related to their potentate.

-Built on the slopes of Mount Amiata, the village has a circular shape, once enclosed by a fortified wall surrounded by square towers and four doors.
-The walls have been almost completely demolished, today there are three towers, two semicircular and one square, the main door next to the fortress and three other very simple doors, in the southern part of the walls' Porta Romana ',' Porticciola 'e' Porta of Voltaia '.
-The mighty Rocca Aldobrandesca still stands today at the highest summit of the town.
+Built on the slopes of Monte Amiata, the town has a circular shape, once enclosed by a fortified city wall interspersed with square towers and four doors.
+The walls have been almost completely demolished, today three towers remain visible, two semicircular and one square, the main door next to the fortress and three other, very simple, in the southern part of the walls' Porta Romana ',' Porticciola 'and' Porta di Voltaia '.
+The mighty Rocca Aldobrandesca still stands at the highest point of the town.

-The building has a quadrilateral shape and is equipped with high walls strongly scarped.
-Two towers rise from the fence, the largest, both in terms of solidity and height, it had the function of a shutter, the other, located in the opposite corner, defended the underlying gateway to the city.
-The whole complex was equipped with a defensive apparatus to protrude on corbels, still today almost intact, and the battlements mostly disappeared.
-La Rocca is in excellent condition thanks to a careful restoration work completed at the end of the last century.
+The building has a quadrilateral shape and is equipped with high walls with steep slopes.
+Two towers rise from the fence, the largest, both in terms of strength and height, had functions of formwork, the other, placed in the opposite corner, defended the underlying gateway to the city.
+The whole complex was equipped with a defensive apparatus to protrude on corbels, still almost intact today, and battlements mostly disappeared.
+The Rocca is in excellent condition thanks to a careful restoration work completed at the end of the last century.

 6 - ROCCALBEGNA

-The Roccalbegna fortress crowns a rock, simply called 'sasso', which overlooks the homonymous village from its sixty meters high.
-The town lies on the southern flank of Mount Labbro at the confluence of the Armancio and Albegna rivers, which has always been a fundamental strategic point for the control of the road that crosses the area of Monte Amiata, which narrows at this point.
+The fortress of Roccalbegna crowns a rock, simply called 'stone', which overlooks the homonymous village from a height of sixty meters.
+The town lies on the southern flank of Mount Labbro at the confluence of the Armancione and Albegna rivers, which has always been a key strategic point for controlling the road that crosses the area of Monte Amiata, which at this point narrows.

-Just go up to the top of the 'sasso', and look out from the bastions of the medieval fortification to get an exceptional panoramic view over the valley.
+Just go up to the top of the 'stone', and look out from the ramparts of the medieval fortification to have an exceptional panoramic view over the whole valley.

-The Fortress that has come almost intact to us was the minor fortress, used essentially as a lookout point and last refuge in case of capitulation of the village.
-During the XIVth century the village experienced a period of great decay which caused its almost total abandonment.
-In 1455 the fortifications were re-adapted by the Sienese, but this only partially halted the involutional process of the area.
-With the defeat of the Sienese Republic, in the middle of the sixteenth century Roccalbegna passed to the Grand Duchy supported by Cosimo I dei Medici, but already in 1560 it was given in fief to the cardinal Antonio Sforza.
-It remained a grand-ducal fief until 1751.
+The fortress that came almost intact to us was the minor fort, used essentially as a lookout point and last refuge in case of capitulation of the village.
+During the 14th century the town experienced a period of great degradation which caused its almost total abandonment.
+In 1455 the fortifications were readapted by the Sienese, but this only partially stopped the involutionary process of the area.
+With the defeat of the Sienese Republic, in the mid-16th century Roccalbegna passed to the Grand Duchy ruled by Cosimo I of the Medici, but already in 1560 it was given in fiefdom to Cardinal Antonio Sforza.
+Grand ducal fiefdom remained until 1751.

 7 - ROCCA SILVANA